 This gives you the ability to use credit to earn rewards without taking on any debt.
 It works especially well for bills like utilities, groceries, and gas for your car.
 These are all expenses that many credit cards offer reward programs to cover.

-Pay off most credit card balances in full every month
+Pay off credit card balances each month

 Your goal should always be to maintain zero net credit card debt.
 That means you pay off everything you charge every month.
 You basically start and end every billing cycle with a zero balance.